Geology Course Offerings

 This course focuses on the fossil record from a geological perspective.
 A major component of the course will involve learning how to use the distribution of fossils to correlate rock units.
 Other topics will include identification of major fossil groups, the preservation of fossils, and the relationship between fossil organisms and their environments.
 Prerequisite: GEOL 105.
 Recommended: GEOL 275.

 This is the first half of a yearlong sequence that integrates the teaching of science methods for elementary pre-service teachers with a science course.
 Students will learn the basic concepts and skills of geology in conjunction with how to teach those concepts and skills to elementary students.
-The content of Part 1 and Part 2 of the course will be similar to combined content of EDUC 285 and GEOL 105 Introductory Geology.
-To fulfill the requirement of science methods in the education program, students must complete Part 1 and Part 2 of the yearlong sequence.
-Students fulfill the Core Curriculum Physical and Natural World requirement after Part 1.
+The content of part one and part two of the course will be similar to combined content of EDUC 285 and GEOL 105 Introductory Geology.
+To fulfill the requirement of science methods in the education program, students must complete part one and part two of the yearlong sequence.

-GEOL 288 / EDUC 288 Integrated Science Methods and Introductory Geology 2
+GEOL / EDUC 288 Integrated Sciecne Methods and Introductory Geology 2

 This is the second half of a yearlong sequence that integrates the teaching of science methods for elementary pre-service teachers with a science course.
 Students will learn the basic concepts and skills of geology in conjunction with how to teach those concepts and skills to elementary students.
-The content of Part 1 and Part 2 of the course will be similar to combined content of EDUC 285 and GEOL 105 Introductory Geology.
-To fulfill the requirement of science methods in the education program, students must complete Part 1 and Part 2 of the yearlong sequence.
-Prerequisite: GEOL 287 / EDUC 287.
+The content of part one and part two of the course will be similar to combined content of EDUC 285 and GEOL 105 Introductory Geology.
+To fulfill the requirement of science methods in the education program, students must complete part one and part two of the yearlong sequence.
+Prerequisite: GEOL / EDUC 287.

 GEOL 300 Mineralogy